simonetoo/captcha/README.md

 ]
 ```

-Also, add the `Captcha` facade to the aliases array in your `config/app.php` configuration file:
+Also, add the `Captcha` facade to the aliases array:

 ```php
 'aliases' => [